GET A CALL BACK

 Impact on Interest

 • Withdrawn amounts cease to earn interest from the withdrawal date.
 It is wise to consider the potential interest loss when deciding the withdrawal amount and timing.
-Keeping the withdrawal to the minimum necessary can help maximise the interest earned on the remaining balance.
+Keeping withdrawals to the minimum necessary amount can help maximise the interest earned on the remaining balance.

 Premature Closure